-Because it is getting close to capacity, and this could be a good time to add some extra annual backups then lock it away in a fire safe somewhere, I have decided to upgrade to a slightly bigger model of G-DRIVE, leaving the current one as a permanent backup.
+It is getting close to capacity, and this could be a good time to add some extra annual backups then lock it away in a fire safe somewhere.
+So I have decided to upgrade to a slightly bigger model of G-DRIVE, leaving the current one as a permanent backup.

 Available: 196.69 GB (196,694,163,456 bytes) Capacity: 999.86 GB (999,860,166,656 bytes)

-Because this device is powered by its USB cable, power consumption is limited to ~5W; in practice measurements agree, and I unplug the drive from the USB when not actively backing up to save energy and for added security.
+Because this device is powered by its USB cable, power consumption is limited to ~5W.
+In practice measurements agree.
+I unplug the drive from the USB when not actively backing up, to save energy and for added security.

 Review: G-DRIVE mobile USB 2TB